 Matthew Arevian has devoted a large portion of his life to three things: the military, the outdoors and community service.
 Now he’s connecting his fellow comrades with nature as a way to cope with post-traumatic stress disorder (PTSD) after deployments.

-Matthew, a U.S. Army Captain and current graduate student in the Parks, Recreation and Tourism Management (PRTM) program, is the co-chair and founder of the Sandhills chapter of the American Alpine Club (AAC), which educates the public on outdoor recreation and encourages safe rock climbing.
+Matthew, a U.S. Army Captain and current graduate student in the online Parks, Recreation and Tourism Management (PRTM) program, is the co-chair and founder of the Sandhills chapter of the American Alpine Club (AAC), which educates the public on outdoor recreation and encourages safe rock climbing.

 We recently sat down with Matthew to talk about how he’s combining his passion for the outdoors and military to help improve the lives of others.